-The premiums for the Short Term Disability Benefit is fully paid for by the employer.
+The premiums for the Short-Term Disability Benefit are fully paid for by the employer.
 Short Term Disability benefits may be applied for:

-- The first day of disability due to an accident - The first day of hospitalization (must be hospitalized for 24 hours or more) - The 8th day of disability due to illness
+- The first day of disability due to an accident - The first day of hospitalization (must be hospitalized for 24 hours or more) - The 8th day of disability due to illness completed correctly, submitted to GroupHEALTH and to follow the claim.
+DMI will also support employees with return to work planning.